Five Unbelievable Uses for Paper Bags

 Paper bag floor: Ashley from Domestic Imperfection wanted a new floor, but didn't have the budget for a pro job by a San Antonio flooring contractor.
-Not that a crafter like Ashley would even need a contractor; she did a totally amazing job herself.
+So she did a totally amazing job herself.
 Ashley's flooring is made from paper bags that were glued to the underlayment, stained, and then covered in 12 coats of polyurethane.

 Paper bag lamp shade: A drab lampshade can become fabulous when it is covered in decoupaged-on and painted brown paper bags.
 Give any lampshade a natural-but-luxe look with this technique.

 Paper bag walls: Duane from Cottage in the Oaks saved up all of his wrapping paper and decorative paper bags, and then wallpapered his foyer with them.
 The result is a psychedelic, down-home patchwork wall that is as attractive as it is unique.
-He stuck each piece of paper to a patch of wall that was covered in wet paint, then smoothed with paper with a brayer.
-He covered all of it in Matte Mod Podge.
+He stuck each piece of paper to a patch of wall that was covered in wet paint, then smoothed with paper with a brayer (a small roller).
+He covered it all in Matte Mod Podge.

 Use paper bags for a smooth paint finish: Sheila G. from Plum Doodles discovered that a piece of brown paper bag wrapped around a sponge or sanding block makes a perfect sanding material for sanding furniture between coats of paint.
 It's gentle, and the paper can be replaced when it gets "fuzzy".